 - records inventories are maintained

-- disposal of non-archival value records is authorised in accordance with the GDA, and carried out in an appropriate manner
+- disposal of non-archival value records is authorised in accordance with the GDA, and carried out in an appropriate, timely manner

 - records of a confidential nature are protected from unauthorised disclosure